DeepaliDDange/ecommerce-realtime-analytics/README.md

 A production-style data platform that ingests e-commerce order events in real time, serves live metrics, and curates a queryable analytics data lake.
-Built entirely with serverless AWS services and deployed with Terraform.
+Built entirely with serverless AWS services and deployed with SAM.

 This project demonstrates an **end-to-end data pipeline** — streaming ingestion, real-time aggregation, a batch ETL layer, a partitioned Parquet